What is the Human Right to Health and Health Care?

 The human right to health means that everyone has the right to the highest attainable standard of physical and mental health, which includes access to all medical services, sanitation, adequate food, decent housing, healthy working conditions, and a clean environment.

 The human right to health care means that hospitals, clinics, medicines, and doctors’ services must be accessible, available, acceptable, and of good quality for everyone, on an equitable basis, where and when needed.
-The design of a health care system must be guided by the following key human rights standards and principles:
+The design of a health care system must be guided by the following key human rights standards:

 Universal Access: Access to health care must be universal, guaranteed for all on an equitable basis.
 Health care must be affordable and comprehensive for everyone, and physically accessible where and when needed.